Electric Cars

 Read More:

-Finally, billed as a guilt-free hypercar, the electric Battista is the first car to come from legendary Italian design house Pininfarina.
-It boasts 1,900 horsepower from two electric motors, all-wheel-drive, a 0-60 mph time of under two seconds, and a range of almost 280 miles, if driven sensibly, of course.
+Finally, billed as a guilt-free hypercar, the electric Battista is the first car from the legendary Italian design house Pininfarina.
+It boasts 1,900 horsepower from two electric motors, all-wheel drive, a 0-60 mph time of under two seconds, and a range of almost 280 miles, if driven sensibly, of course.

-Production is due to begin in 2020 but just 150 examples will be made, with 50 destined for the U.S., 50 for Europe, and 50 for the rest of the world.
-If the car's styling looks familiar, then that'll be the influence from Pininfarina's past experience as a designer house — the company is responsible for drawing much of Ferrari's back catalogue.
+Production will begin in 2020, but just 150 examples will be made, with 50 destined for the U.S., 50 for Europe, and 50 for the rest of the world.
+If the car's styling looks familiar, then that'll be the influence of Pininfarina's past experience as a designer house — the company is responsible for drawing much of Ferrari's back catalog.

-Apart from being an EV moonshot, the Battista goes to show just how varied the electric car market already is; you can spend around $35,000 on a sensible family car, or $2 million on one of the quickest cars ever made, yet the underlying technology of both is closely related.
+Apart from being an EV moonshot, the Battista shows just how varied the electric car market already is; you can spend around $35,000 on a sensible family car or $2 million on one of the quickest cars ever made, yet the underlying technology of both is closely related.

-The Battista is related to another electric hypercar, in the form of the Rimac C_Two from Croatia.
-Due to be revealed in production form at the Geneva motor show in early 2020, the car was delayed due to the coronavirus pandemic (and the show was cancelled), but production is still expected to take place in 2021.
+The Battista is related to another electric hypercar, the Rimac C_Two from Croatia.
+Originally due to be revealed in production form at the Geneva motor show in early 2020, the car was delayed due to the coronavirus pandemic (and the show was cancelled), but production is still expected to take place in 2021.

 GearBrain Road Trip Gadget Guidewww.youtube.com